Skip to main content

 String outcome; // SUCCESS, FAILURE, DENIED

-String details; // JSON of relevant details
+String details; // JSON context

 Instant occurredAt;